Must, Should, and Consider Framework for Feedback

 The practice area specialist has identified an issue that:

-If not fixed before Staging Review, likely won’t be flagged as a major issue or block release of the product, but may adversely affect user experience
+• If not fixed before Staging Review, likely won’t be flagged as an issue violating the VA.gov Experience Standards, but may adversely affect user experience.